nlamirault/moby-nats-logdriver/README.md

 ### From Dockerhub:

 Install the plugin but add the --disable flag so it does not start immediately.
-The kafka brokers must be set first.
+The nats brokers must be set first.
 ```
-docker plugin install --disable mickyg/kafka-logdriver:latest
+docker plugin install --disable mickyg/nats-logdriver:latest
 ```
 Set the Nats endpoint and configure the plugin as per the configuration section.
 In the example below the host 192.168.0.1 is a Nats endpoint